Improving Adoptability Program:

 Come work with our staff and dogs on improving adoptability.
 We will show you techniques to help our dogs overcome their issues to help them get adopted!
 No appointment needed, must attend a general orientation prior to participating.
 Class meets in the adoption room at Pets Alive.

-Did you get a copy of our winter newsletter?
+Did you get a copy of our current newsletter?

 If not, you can click here to download it.